 - Ryde Pier Head ("the wet end of the pier" as my mother calls it)

-- Ryde Esplanade (seafront hotels, sandy beach, swimming pool, playgrounds)
+- Ryde Esplanade (a fairly large seaside town with seafront hotels, a sandy beach, swimming pool and playgrounds)

 - Ryde St John's Road (residential area)